fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_3.md

 ## Effects of predictors in the life expectancy model

-<br/> Let us return to the model we used for effect estimation. <br/>
+<br/> Let us return to our original model with fixed time effects. <br/>

 ``` r
 library(lme4)